Himara revolt of 1912: End of Ottoman rule

 On November 15, urgent orders were received from the headquarters of the Hellenic Army for the immediate landing in the region of Himara.
 The landing operation began at 07:30 am of November 18, at the bay of Spilia near the town of Himara.
 The disembarking volunteer force did not face any resistance.
 Immediately it was divided into two groups: The first group which consisted of local volunteers approached the town of Himara from the north, while the second group consisting of Cretans approached from the opposite direction.
 As soon as the first group entered the town it came under fire from the headquarters of the local Ottoman administration, where the Ottoman guard was garrisoned.
 Finally, after the arrival of the second group, a brief clash occurred which ended up with the surrender of the Ottomans.

 Immediately, after the town was secured, the head of the volunteer force, Spyros Spyromilios, raised the Greek flag in the former Ottoman headquarters, thus marking the end of the Ottoman administration.

-As soon as the news spread about the successful operation of the Greek force, armed inhabitants from the surrounding villages: Drymades, Kiparo, Palasa, Kudesi, Vouno appeared in Himara, declaring to Spyromilios that they will support him in his movement for the incorporation of the rest of the Ottoman-controlled Epirus into Greece.
+As soon as the news spread about the successful operation of the Greek force, armed inhabitants from the surrounding villages Drymades, Kiparo, Palasa, Kudesi, and Vouno appeared in Himara, declaring to Spyromilios that they would support him in his movement for the liberation of the area from the Ottoman Empire.

 Securing the region

 In order to secure the control of the region against a possible counterattack, Spyromilios ordered the Cretan units to move immediately to the strategic location of the Llogara Pass.
 The pass was located northwest of Himara and towards the direction of Vlore.
-Upon advancing to their new positions, the Cretan groups realized that a number of Ottoman Albanian irregulars were stationed there, while an attempt to push them out, in November 24, was unsuccessful.
+Upon advancing to their new positions, the Cretan groups realized that a number of Ottoman Albanian irregulars were stationed there, while an attempt to push them out, on November 24, was unsuccessful.

-Spyromilios also suggested to the Greek Prime Minister Eleftherios Venizelos that the coastal city of Vlorë should come under Greek control but the latter responded negatively in fear that this might trigger Italian military intervention.
+Spyromilios also suggested to the Greek Prime Minister Eleftherios Venizelos that the coastal city of Vlorë should come under Greek control but the latter responded negatively from fear that this might trigger Italian military intervention.

-Albanian attacks against Himara were initiated after the Albanian Declaration of Independence in Vlorë, on November 28.
+Albanian attacks against Himara were initiated after the Albanian Declaration of Independence in Vlorë on November 28.
+The representative of the Albanian provisional government, Eqrem Vlora, sent a letter to Orthodox Greeks in Himarë ordering them to "affirm their allegiance to Albania or face destruction" and giving them three days to decide whether they desired to "live with the Albanians or die with the Greeks".
 Nevertheless, the defenders managed to repel them and the area remained under Greek control until the end of the Balkan Wars.
-In one occasion when the Greek headquarters expected full-scale attack in the area it ordered Spyromilios to retreat, however he rejected the order and remained in the region successfully organizing the local defence.
+In one occasion when the Greek headquarters expected full-scale attack in the area it ordered Spyromilios to retreat, however he rejected the order and remained in the region, successfully organizing the local defence.